ApphereInc/Apphere-iOS-Dev-2.0/README.md

 ### Wishlist
 * BlurTabBar and change Opacity like AppStore
 * Add Bounce to Expand and Close Animation
+* Alternate text color for light backs on cards. (nil or true)

 ## Derek Todo